 - 33% will also use a manual method

 With more and more projects becoming more and more complex, there is a growing trend for construction projects to outsource not only specialized parts of a build but even administrative tasks too, given the limited duration nature of construction projects.
 This is not only to capitalize on competitive advantages from niche specialists on short-term contracts but also another way to manage risk.

 Given this trend, let’s put this into perspective, as an example, a study by EC Harris who detailed analysis of business information systems suggests that a “typical” large building project (in the £20–£25 million range) the main contractor may be directly managing around 70 sub-contracts of which a large proportion are small – £50,000 or less.

 Let’s do the math.

-So let’s assume for those 70 contracts, assume that these might be suppliers too, and let’s assume this building project is by a portfolio company of around 10 asset programmes, and assume at least 5 projects per programme.
+So let’s assume for those 70 contracts, assume that these might be suppliers too, and let’s assume this building project is by a portfolio company of around 10 asset programs, and assume at least 5 projects per program.

 So, 70 x (5 x 10) = 3,500 possible contracts for one company to manage!